Kilkhampton

 The remains of a late Norman period motte-and-bailey castle known as Penstowe Castle are located 500 metres west of the village.
 Further west, at Stowe is the site of Stowe House, the grand mansion of John Granville, 1st Earl of Bath, built in 1680 but demolished in 1739: some of the stonework was reused at Penstowe, also in the parish.

 Kilkhampton has a post office, a primary school, and a community centre called the Grenville Rooms.
 There are three general stores, two pubs, and a selection of shops including an electrical goods store.
 There is also a MOT test station and an agricultural supply depot.
 The village was surveyed for the Survey of English Dialects.

 A crater on Mars has been named Kilkhampton.

 History

-The manor of "Chilchetone" was very valuable at the time of Domesday Book.
+The manor of "Chilchetone" was very valuable at the time of the Domesday Book in 1086.
 It had paid tax on 7 hides in the previous reign and there was land for 40 ploughs.
 26 villagers and 23 smallholders had 26 ploughs between them and there was also 30 acre of meadow, 20 sq furlongs of pasture and a considerable woodland.
 The livestock were 50 cattle, 600 sheep, 20 pigs and 40 goats; the annual value was £18.